zarateganso10/front-clients-qualicorp/README.md

 ## URL Production Build

-To make a deploy of the project I used the platform o [Vercel](https://vercel.com/).
+To make a deploy of the project I used the platform of [Vercel](https://vercel.com/).
 You can acess the project [here](https://front-clients-qualicorp.vercel.app/)

 ## Project Setup